Skip to footer content

 $vbLabelText $csharpLabel

-The SqlBulkCopy class provides exceptional performance for large-scale data imports.
-The ColumnMappings collection allows you to map DataTable columns to database columns with different names, ensuring flexibility in your data schema.
+The SqlBulkCopy class provides strong performance for large-scale data imports.
+The ColumnMappings collection maps DataTable columns to database columns with different names, ensuring flexibility in your data schema.
 The BatchSize property optimizes memory usage by processing records in chunks rather than loading everything at once.
-This approach can handle millions of records efficiently, making it ideal for enterprise-scale data operations.
-Learn more about IronXL's DataSet and DataTable capabilities.
+Learn more about IronXL's import and export capabilities.

 For additional data integrity, consider implementing transaction support around your bulk copy operations.
 This ensures that partial imports can be rolled back if errors occur.
-You can also leverage IronXL's data validation features to pre-validate data before import.
+You can also use IronXL's write Excel file features to pre-validate data before import.

 Why Is BatchSize Important for Performance?

 BatchSize controls how many rows are sent to SQL Server in each network round trip.
-Smaller batches (100–1000 rows) reduce memory usage and allow for progress monitoring but increase network overhead.
-Larger batches (5000–10000 rows) maximize throughput for fast networks but consume more memory.
+Smaller batches (100 -- 1000 rows) reduce memory usage and allow for progress monitoring but increase network overhead.
+Larger batches (5000 -- 10000 rows) maximize throughput for fast networks but consume more memory.
 The optimal size depends on your row width, network latency, and available memory.
-For complex scenarios involving multiple Excel ranges, batch processing becomes even more critical.
+For complex scenarios involving multiple data ranges, batch processing becomes even more critical.

 What Security Considerations Apply to Bulk Imports?

 Bulk imports require elevated database permissions, typically db_datawriter or bulkadmin roles.
 Use integrated authentication when possible to avoid embedding credentials in connection strings.
 Implement row-level security by adding audit columns during import.
-Consider encrypting sensitive workbooks before processing.
-Always validate data types and ranges to prevent SQL injection through malformed CSV data.
+Always validate data types and ranges to prevent issues through malformed CSV data.
+Review the IronXL licensing page if you need to understand enterprise deployment requirements.

 Not all CSV files use commas.
-IronXL seamlessly handles various delimiters, making it perfect for international data formats or legacy systems:
+IronXL handles various delimiters, making it practical for international data formats or legacy systems.
+The following example demonstrates loading tab-delimited and semicolon-delimited files:

 using IronXL;